mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

 is no longer convinced that InnerSource yields the expected benefits and abandons the initiative altogether.

+* Clarify: "Not allowed to contribute"--by line managers
+* Seems to be several problems: not getting many contributions, line manager issue, top management not convinced that they are getting the benefits (how do you keep top management happy).
+Think about: what is really different; what part of the problem statement is solved by the solution.
+* **Introduce what was observed; then note that the main problem is XYZ**

 ## Context

 - The InnerSource initiative is sponsored by top level management.